Campus Police Officer

 Benefits and Compensation:

-WPI Police officers receive all of the generous benefits afforded to all WPI employees including health and disability insurance, flexible spending packages, tuition assistance, and University paid retirement contributions.
+Starting pay: $24.82 - $30.27 per hour.
+WPI Police officers receive all of the generous benefits afforded to all WPI employees including robust retirement match, wellness perks, tuition assistance and more!

 Upon reaching the end of the new employee probationary period, WPI Police officers may elect to join the Campus Police bargaining unit.
 WPI Police officers attain top salary step (LG-5) when employed as a full time officer for more than four years.
 WPI Police officers receive an annual uniform allowance of $1,025 and have the opportunity to take advantage of the following financial incentives:

 - Midnight shift differential ($3.00 hr.)

 - Yearly higher education stipend (maximum benefit $ 3,000 year)

 - Yearly specialized training stipend (maximum benefit $3,000 year)

 - Holiday pay (double time and half)